christianheinrichs/easyfglrxinstall/README.md

 Easy Ubuntu fglrx installation script

 What can this script do?
-This script was written to help people troubleshoot their fglrx installation faster.
+This script was written to help people troubleshoot their fglrx installation faster when it causes problems.
-So instead of manually entering all the commands found on the tutorial pages, this script does all the work for you.
+So instead of manually entering all the commands found on the tutorial pages,
+this script does all the work for you.

 It let's you choose between 3 installation methods: